-Driving With a Suspended License in Florida
+Florida Driving on a Suspended License Laws

 In Florida, driving privileges may be revoked for several reasons.
 When obtaining a driver's license in Florida, an individual is consenting to the state's "implied consent" laws, meaning that they have inherently agreed to submit to certain requests—like adhering to chemical and/or breath tests in lieu of suspected drunk driving.

 Other unlawful acts may result in license revocation or suspension, as well, including:

 - Failing to appear in court

 Failing to adhere to these laws may result in serious consequences, but continuing to drive without a valid license will only make the penalties that much more severe.

 If you are facing arrest for driving on a suspended license in Fort Lauderdale, FL, contact Hager & Schwartz, P.A. today!

 Penalties for Driving on a Suspended License in Florida

 Driving with a suspended license is a misdemeanor in Florida.
 A conviction may result in 6 months – 1 year in jail.
 However, if you have a previous conviction for the same crime, the penalties increase.
 In fact, a third conviction will result in a felony charge, with penalties of up to 5 years in state prison if you are convicted.